 Coalpit Heath, South Gloucestershire

-This forthcoming creative commission by artists Adam Blencowe and Thor ter Kulve is associated with a new development of 215 homes, open space and infrastructure on 15 hectares of undulating arable farmland east of Park Lane in Coalpit Heath.
-Coalpit Heath is one of a cluster of three villages with Winterbourne and Frampton Cotterell, located about 8 miles north of Bristol.
-The project is funded by the developer, Barratt Homes, through a section 106 planning obligation.
-The artists will create a site specific permanent artwork that responds to the industrial history of the local area; Coalpit Heath was founded as a coal mining settlement.
+Blackberry Scratch is a functional artwork designed and made by artists Adam Blencowe and Thor ter Kulve, working together as Studio in Place.
+It forms part of Blackberry Park, a development of 215 homes, open space and infrastructure on 15 hectares of former arable farmland east of Park Lane in Coalpit Heath.
+One of a cluster of three villages with Winterbourne and Frampton Cotterell, Coalpit Heath is located about 8 miles north of Bristol.
+The project was funded by the developer, Barratt Homes, through a section 106 planning obligation.
+The artists’ site specific permanent work responds to Coalpit Heath’s industrial heritage, and its founding as a coal mining settlement.

-As part of their research the artists held a free creative workshop at the local primary school for families to make their own seat in a day.
+As part of their initial research locally, Adam and Thor held a free creative workshop at Manor Park Primary School for pupils and their families to make their own seat in a day.
 This enabled them to meet local residents, gather information about the local area to inform their design, and meet those potentially interested in participating in the project as it unfolds.
+Their second workshop, held at Fired Up Ceramics in Yate, invited local residents to help the artists make the large black clay ’tiles’ that make up the seat.

-Adam and Thor have designed a circular seat to be built into the sloping central open space of the site.
-The design will use the natural contours of the ground to create a resting place.
-The seat will have a series of textured ceramic tiles fixed to a Corten steel frame.
-The shape of the artwork references the drumlins which often occur in areas where mining has historically taken place.
+The artists’ design is a circular seat built into the sloping central green space of the site.
+It uses the natural contours of the ground to create a resting place.
+The seat’s textured ceramic tiles are fixed to a Corten steel frame.
+Its shape references the drumlins which often occur in areas where mining has historically taken place.
 Following a meeting with a member of the South Gloucestershire Mines Research Group, the artists named the project Blackberry Scratch after the technique of mining coal simply by scratching away the surface; this method was used locally around Coalpit Heath.
+The artwork was unveiled to residents on 1st September 2022, and a number of residents living at Blackberry Park, who were involved in making the ceramic tiles for the work, came along to the launch.
+Some participated in the workshop before they had moved into Blackberry Park, and the launch event provided an opportunity for residents to meet some of their neighbours.

 About the artists